1971 Cleveland Browns season: Schedule

-Game Summaries
+Game summaries

 Week 1: vs. Houston

 The Browns open the regular season by blasting the Oilers, 31-0, in Nick Skorich's first game as coach.
 Leroy Kelly scores the Browns' first two touchdowns on 1-yard runs, and Bill Nelsen and Mike Phipps both throw a touchdown pass.
 The Browns intercept five passes (two by rookie Clarence Scott) and yield just 11 first downs.

 Week 2: At Baltimore

 The Browns survived a late mistake and upset the defending Super Bowl-champion Colts, 14-13 at Baltimore.
 After Walt Sumner intercepts a Johnny Unitas pass with five seconds left (Cleveland's fifth interception), he attempts to lateral to Scott, who never touches the ball as Baltimore's Ray Perkins recovers at the Cleveland 27.
-But the Colts, out of timeouts, watch theclock expire before they can get off a field-goal attempt.
+But the Colts, out of timeouts, watch the clock expire before they can get off a field-goal attempt.

 Week 5: At Cincinnati

 The Browns edge the Bengals, 27-24, at Cincinnati on Bo Scott's third touchdown - a 4-yard run with 39 seconds remaining.
 The win improves Cleveland's record to 4-1 and drops Paul Brown's defending AFC Central-champion Bengals to 1-4.
 The Browns get a break when defensive end Jack Gregory recovers a fumble at the Cincinnati 10, setting up a Nelsen-to-Scott TD pass.
+The players gave the game ball to Coach Howard Keys who was in the hospital with complications from cancer and died October 21, 1971.